zehra99hassan/expert-fraud-detection/README.md

-# Fake Expert Detector — RL Simulation
+# Expert Fraud Detection using Reinforcement Learning and NLP

 > Identify candidates who overstate their experience using AI assistance.